Hong5489/WgmyFortnight/quarantined/README.md

 ```
 This function just print and echo, so we will ignore this function

-Although no GOT entry, we found something like PLT(Procedure Linkage Table) and GOT entry of some function at following address:
+Although no GOT entry, we found something like PLT(Procedure Linkage Table) and GOT entry of some function

 PLT is first executed when the function is called, it **jump to address in GOT entry:**
 ```